CONSULAR LEGALIZATION AND APOSTILLE OF DOCUMENTS IN KAZAKHSTAN

 • other cases when there is a need to interact with the competent authorities of a foreign country

-Which documents are subject to legalisation or apostille?
+Which documents are subject to legalization or apostille?

 The following Kazakhstani documents can be legalized or apostilled for submission to other countries: